For this series Art Insiders interviewed 5 Berlin-based women that work on the intersection of art and digital technology.

 Anahita Sadighi opened her gallery, Anahita – Arts of Asia, at the mere age of 26, which made her the youngest art dealer in Berlin.
-Her latest project Artlokator is a marketplace for discovery, valuation and acquisition of art and antiques.
+She recently opened her second gallery, Anahita Contemporary, in Charlottenburg.
+Her other project Artlokator is a marketplace for discovery, valuation and acquisition of art and antiques.
 It provides a platform that connects all major art market places in one: art platforms, online & traditional auction houses, galleries, art dealers and private collectors.

 "I believe that once image recognition technology becomes more widespread, the entire market is going to change drastically."

 Tell us a bit about yourself and about your gallery, Anahita – Arts of Asia.